aspose-words/Aspose.Words-Documentation/net/faq/_index.md

 Just load PDF to the Aspose.Words document model and make changes.

-The following code example shows how to edit a document:
+The following code example demonstrates how to edit a document:

 {{< highlight csharp >}}
 // Open the source PDF document